pocc/gradualist/README.md

 # Gradualist

-Gradually automate your procedures, one step at a time
+Automate your procedures, one step at a time

 Inspired by https://blog.danslimmon.com/2019/07/15/

 ## Features

 ### Main Features